The Resurgence Of Bed Bugs In The United States Is Alarming

 If the bed bug has not had a feeding, it will appear oval and flat.
 Males will have an arrow tip to their abdomen.
 Females will have an abdomen that is much more rounded, but the point where feces are excreted is still noticeable.

-If a bed bug has had a blood meal, it will be darker, and more reddish in color.
-Its abdomen will be ⅓ larger than its normal size, and pill-shaped, rather than oval and flat.
+If a bed bug has had a blood meal, it will be darker, and more reddish.
+Its abdomen will be 1/3 larger than its normal size, and pill-shaped, rather than oval and flat.
 After a feeding, it is much easier to see the division between the thorax and the abdomen on this insect.

 What Do Bed Bug Signs Look Like?

 If you see bed bugs or the signs they leave behind, get professional assistance.
-These insects are extremely hard to get rid of without proper understanding of the habits, habitats, and physiology.
+These insects are extremely hard to get rid of without a proper understanding of their habits, habitats, and physiology.

 Schedule Your Free Inspection